companieshouse/node-session-handler/README.md

 ## How to use it

-Since build artifacts are stored in the repository (no NPM registry in used just yet) to bring this module as dependency please add the following fragment to `package.json`:
+To bring this module as dependency please add the following fragment to `package.json`:

 ```$json
-"ch-node-session-handler": "git+ssh://git@github.com/companieshouse/node-session-handler.git#4.0.0"
+"@companieshouse/node-session-handler": "~4.1.0"
 ```

 ### Session